georgeclarke98/backend-tech-test/README.md

-# Ffern Backend Tech Test
+# Ffern Backend / Full Stack Tech Test

 This repository contains the backend technical test for software engineers at Ffern.